airbnb/aerosolve/README.md

   * Simple [image content analysis code](https://github.com/airbnb/aerosolve/tree/master/core/src/main/java/com/airbnb/aerosolve/core/images) suitable for ordering or ranking images

-This library is meant to be used with sparse, interpretable features such as those that commonly occur in search (search keywords, filters), pricing (listing type, location, price).
+This library is meant to be used with sparse, interpretable features such as those that commonly occur in search (search keywords, filters) or pricing (number of rooms, location, price).
 It is not as interpretable with problems with very dense non-human interpretable features such as raw pixels or audio samples.

 The are a few reasons to focus on interpretability: